Magnetic Secondary Glazing - Cut-To-Size

 Polycarbonate lets slightly less natural light through at 88%.
 This is typically because polycarbonate is often treated to be UV-resistant as it is a common roofing material.

-With this in mind, it seems sensible that acrylic is the go-to material for secondary glazing, while polycarbonate is more commonly used for roofs of structures such as bus shelters and convervatories due to its durability.
+With this in mind, it seems sensible that acrylic is the go-to material for secondary glazing, while polycarbonate is more commonly used for roofs of structures such as bus shelters and conservatories due to its durability.

 Either way, both these materials are a great alternative to glass.